-A large terraced property in the centre of Warwick reported a claim for a void appearing to the rear of the property.
-The house was tenanted and formed the entrance to a communal courtyard area to the rear and opened onto a busy shopping courtyard to the front.
-The property is next to a large restaurant and hotel meaning we had to be careful to minimise our activities on stakeholders all around the property.
+A large terraced property in the centre of Warwick reported a claim for the appearance of a void to the rear of the property.
+The house was tenanted with a communal courtyard to the rear; a busy shopping courtyard to the front; and a restaurant and hotel to the side.

 The Optera Solution

-Surface water drianage was immediately diverted and we erected hoarding to the front and rear of the property to provide a works area and prevent unauthorised access.
-Our Structural Engineer designed temporary steelworks which comprised a series of beams which extended through the building to reaction points beyond the building with a series of needles which provided intermediate support, whilst we undertook sub floor works.
+Surface water drainage was immediately diverted and we erected hoarding to the front and rear of the property to provide a works area and prevent unauthorised access.
+Our Structural Engineer designed temporary steelworks to provide intermediate support whilst we undertook the sub-floor works.

 Take a look at some other recent case studies that may interest you